 ♻️ Similar recipes

-For more mouthwatering Mexican desserts, check out our:
+For more mouthwatering Mexican treats, check out our:

-- Buñuelos for a crispy, golden, and cinnamon sugar-coated treat.
+- Buñuelos: A crispy, golden, and cinnamon sugar-coated treat.

 If you can't find piloncillo, brown sugar is the next best thing to use.
 However, just be aware that these two ingredients are unique in their overall taste.